UNICEF: Substantial progress in providing education to hundreds of thousands of Rohingya refugees

 “It is heartwarming to see the progress they have made since this Learning Centre was set up in May 2019,” says Risda Training Specialist Abu Hanif Sarker.

-“Before then there were no opportunities for the children to learn, but now they can read, write and express themselves more effectively.”
+“Before there were no opportunities for the children to learn, but now they can read, write and express themselves more effectively.”

 Among the teachers at the Centre in Camp 15 is 21-year-old Rohingya refugee Mohammed Rafiq, the older brother of the two sisters.